 Authors in [12] propose a new lossless data compression algorithm for WSNs called Adaptive Lossless Data Compression (ALDC) algorithm.
 This algorithm adapts to changes in the source data statistics to maximize compression performance.
 ALDC algorithm operates in one pass using multiple code options adaptively and can be applied to multiple data types.
 With this improvement, their proposed ALDC algorithm outperforms the LEC algorithm.
-ALDC Scheme performs compression losslessly using two adaptive lossless entropy compression (ALEC) code options adaptively.
-The two ALEC code options, namely 2-Huffman Table ALEC and 3-Huffman table ALEC.
+ALDC scheme performs compression losslessly using two adaptive lossless entropy compression (ALEC) code options adaptively.
+The two ALEC code options are called 2-Huffman table ALEC and 3-Huffman table ALEC.
 The 2-Huffman table ALEC and the 3-Huffman table ALEC are both adaptive coding scheme that adaptively uses two Huffman tables and three Huffman tables, respectively.
-This algorithm reduces the data amount for transmission which contributes to the energy saving.
-Additionally, the proposed algorithm can be used in monitoring systems that have different types of data and still provides satisfactory compression ratios.
-Furthermore, the proposed ALDC algorithm took into account the different realtime requirements on data compression.
+The proposed algorithm can be used in monitoring systems that have different types of data and still provides satisfactory compression ratios.
+Furthermore, the proposed ALDC algorithm takes into account the different timeliness requirements on data compression.
 Thus, this algorithm is suitable for both real-time and delay-tolerant transmission.
-It achieved compression performance up to $74.02\%$ using realworld data sets.
-Table \ref{table:Entropy} summerizes the performance evaluation of mentioned entopy based approaches.\\
+It achieves compression performance up to $74.02\%$ for real-world data sets.
+Table \ref{table:Entropy} summarizes the performance evaluation of mentioned entropy based approaches.\\

 \begin{table}[h]